-- Resources stated as contained within a pit shell developed using a metal price of US\$3.00/lb Cu, mining costs of US\$2.00/tonne, milling costs of US\$11/tonne, G&A cost of US\$5.00/tonne, 87% metallurgical recoveries and an average pit slope of 43 degrees. - Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.
-There is no certainty that all or any part of the Mineral Resources will be converted into Mineral Reserves. - It is reasonably expected that the majority of Inferred mineral resources could be upgraded to Indicated mineral resources with additional exploration. - 4.
+- 1. Resources stated as contained within a pit shell developed using a metal price of US\$3.00/lb Cu, mining costs of US\$2.00/tonne, milling costs of US\$11/tonne, G&A cost of US\$5.00/tonne, 87% metallurgical recoveries and an average pit slope of 43 degrees. - 2.
+Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.
+There is no certainty that all or any part of the Mineral Resources will be converted into Mineral Reserves. - 3.
+It is reasonably expected that the majority of Inferred mineral resources could be upgraded to Indicated mineral resources with additional exploration. - 4.
 Due to limited sample data, none of the cobalt resource meets the confidence for Indicated class resources.
-All cobalt resources are considered in the Inferred category.
+All cobalt resources are considered in the Inferred category. - 5.
+Mineral resources are reported on a 100% basis.
+Following the formation of the Joint Venture, Trilogy and South32 each own 50% of the Bornite Project.